dorahacksglobal/BUIDL-NFT/README.md

 }
 ```

 When an NFT is `harbergerBuy()` by anyone, if there is a bound LootBox, it will try to call the `afterHarbergerBuy()` on the LootBox.
 The miner of NFT can arbitrarily define the behavior of `afterHarbergerBuy()`.
-Generally, it will be a reward for buyers.
-NFT buyers can predict the occurrence of this behavior before purchase.
+Generally, it will be a buyers incentives / rewards.
+NFT buyers can predict the behavior of this function before purchase.

 To ensure safety, the LootBox should always check:

-- msg.sende: Prevent the interface from being abused.
+- msg.sender: Prevent the interface from being abused.
-- tokenId: Prevent attacks by casting another NFT to bind the same LootBox.
+- tokenID: Prevent other NFTs to use a same LootBox.

 ### Example